USEPA/BMDS/docs/source/desktop.md

 BMDS Desktop is identical to [BMDS Online](https://bmdsonline.epa.gov), with a few additional features:

-* Analyses (dose response analyses) and data storage is fully offline
+* Analyses (dose response analyses) and data storage are fully offline
 * Database files (projects) are single files containing all analyses
 * Within a project, analyses can be labelled and organized

 Follow the [installation](installation.md) guide to install the software.
-Make sure to create the [BMDS Desktop Manager](./installation.md#the-bmds-desktop-manager) shortcut.
+Make sure to create the [BMDS Desktop Manager](./installation.md#create-the-bmds-desktop-manager-shortcut) shortcut.
 To start BMDS Desktop, double-click the shortcut and then enter option `1` to start the application:

 ```{figure} _static/img/bmds-desktop-manager.jpg
 :alt: BMDS Desktop Manager